-Nonwovens are fiber-based products that are formed into mats of randomly-oriented fibers, felt, needlepunched cloth, spunbond, or meltblown structures.
-They differ in terms of form, materials, dimensions, properties, features, and applications.
+Nonwovens are fiber-based products in the form of a mat of randomly-orientated fibers, felt, needlepunched cloth, spun bond, or melt blown structures.
 Nonwoven fabrics are neither woven nor knitted.
-Instead, these textiles are produced by grouping by grouping fibers into a sheet and binding them with an adhesive or interlocking them with serrated needles.
+Instead, textiles are produced by grouping fibers together into a sheet and binding them with an adhesive or interlocking them with serrated needles.
 Traditional nonwovens are not suitable for stretching; however, the strength of nonwoven fabrics can be increased by adding a backing.
-Today, nonwovens are often used in products such as filters, webs, mats and batts.
+Today, nonwovens are used in products such as filters, webs, mats, and batts.

 Nonwoven fabrics are made of synthetic fibers such as polypropylene or polyester.
 There are four basic types of products:

 - carded nonwovens

 - needlepunched nonwovens

 A carded nonwoven consists of stapled fibers that are separated and then carded or combed by passing them through cylinders made of wire covered with teeth.
 A carded nonwoven can blend different types of fibers and include multiple layers of fiber.

 A needlepunched nonwoven is formed by inserting barbed needles into the substrate, hooking tufted fibers through the substrate, and entangling those fibers in the needlepunched area.
 Needlepunched nonwovens are usually stronger and heavier than other nonwovens.